data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 ### Introduction (<a href='https://youtu.be/MHAjCcBfT_A'>0.00</a>)

 Okay - hello and welcome to Data Umbrella's webinar for um October; so i'm just going to go over the agenda, I'm going to do a brief introduction then there will be the workshop by hugo and james and you can ask questions along the way in the chat or - actually the best place to ask questions is the Q&A and there's an option to upvote as well.
-Um... so yeah um... asking the Q&A - if you happen to post it on the chat by mistake I can also transfer it over to Q&A so that would be fine too and this webinar is being recorded uh briefly about me i am a statistician and data scientist and i am the founder of data umbrella um i am on a lot of platforms as rachmas so feel free to follow me on twitter and linkedin we have a code of conduct we're dedicated to providing harassment free experience for everyone um thank you for helping to make this a welcoming friendly professional community for all and this code of conduct applies to the chat as well so our mission is to provide an inclusive community for underrepresented persons in data science and we are an all volunteer run organization you can support data umbrella by doing the following things you can follow our code of conduct and keep our community a place where
+Um... so yeah um... asking the Q&A - if you happen to post it on the chat by mistake I can also transfer it over to Q&A so that would be fine too and this webinar is being recorded.

+Uh briefly about me: I am a statistician and data scientist and i am the founder of Data Umbrella um...
+I am on a lot of platforms as @reshamas so feel free to follow me on Twitter and LinkedIn.
+We have a code of conduct; we're dedicated to providing a harassment-free experience for everyone... um... thank you for helping to make this a welcoming, friendly professional community for all and this code of conduct applies to the chat as well.

+So our mission is to provide an inclusive community for underrepresented persons in data science and we are an all volunteer run organization.

+You can support data umbrella by doing the following things you can follow our code of conduct and keep our community a place where